Skip to main content

 }

-upc is further refinement of instance category, where functions with the same method name in different groups are triggered at various phases, and the context capabilities (ctx) are different.
+UPC is a specialization of the instance category, where functions with the same method name in different groups are triggered at various phases, and the context capabilities (ctx) are restricted differently.

-To better understand when a UPC call engage these functions:
+To better understand when a UPC call engages these functions:

 1. The user (could be from the wallet, a Lyquid, or the handling Lyquid itself) starts a UPC with the method name and the input parameters.